realyusufismail/realyusufismail/README.md

 ### About me
-I am a Java programmer and I have so far made 5 projects and I am currently working on a Discord bot.
-I have also created a 3 Minecraft Mods bot and a website for my respected and dear father.
+I am a Java programmer and I have been programming 2 years.
+Currently I am working on my personal open source project and on another open source project.
+In the past I have made 3 Minecraft mods including one which has hit 10 thousand downloads!
+I have also developed a java login system and a text editor with java 17.

 I am a Minecraft mod creator on [Cursforge](https://www.curseforge.com/members/realyusufismail/projects)